-When you’re jogging outside, using noise-cancelling headphones could block out warning sounds like horns and bells which can lead to accidents.
+When you’re jogging outside or riding a motorcycle, using noise-cancelling headphones could block out warning sounds like horns and bells which can lead to accidents.
 Being able to hear your surroundings can help you step aside on time to let faster runners, or vehicles go.

 The advantages of hearing your surroundings do not stop outside.
 If you’re in the office, you would also need to hear your surroundings every chance that you could get.
 This is especially if you’re in a working environment that does a lot of collaborations.
 But that doesn’t mean that you need to stop listening to music anymore.